Department of Finance Code of Conduct

 Communication with the media

-Only designated and authorized spokespersons within the Media Office of the Department of Finance may make statements or comments to the media.
+Only designated and authorized spokespersons within Media Relations at the Department of Finance may make statements or comments to the media.

-If a call from the media is received, it must be referred to the departmental Media Office.
-The role of the Media Office is to ensure that media requests are handled by experienced staff in a timely fashion.
+If a call from the media is received, it must be referred to Media Relations.
+The role of Media Relations is to ensure that media requests are handled by experienced staff in a timely manner.

 The Minister of Finance is the only person who can conduct television or radio interviews on behalf of the Department of Finance.